stetewsky/swirl/Coursera-FAQ.md

 ***

-### Why am I getting an old version of swirl even though I followed the instructions for installing the most recent version?
+### Why do I have an old version of swirl even though I followed the instructions for installing the most recent version?

 If you followed [these instructions](https://github.com/swirldev/swirl#installing-swirl-from-cran) for installing swirl from CRAN, then one of two things is preventing you from getting the most recent version.